kistek/github-webhook-sync/README.md

 ```

 ## Supported git Transfer Protocols
-We currently support ssh, http, and file
+We currently support http because http is the only authentication method with scoped authorization

+If requested I will add ssh and file support

 ## Future Work

-We will want to watch the secrets folder and update accordingly so we don't need to do a rolling restart when the secret changes
+* We will want to watch the secrets folder / config path and update accordingly so we don't need to do a rolling restart when the secret changes
+* Allow target repo path to be configured per repository instead of en masse

-If there is sufficient use-case we could switch to CRD driven repository descriptions instead of secret ones
+* If there is sufficient use-case we could switch to CRD driven repository descriptions instead of secret ones

-If we get a webhook from a repo we don't know about, should we pull it?
-Thinking "no".
+* What should we do if two repositories are named identically?
+Require different target path?